Neutis/neutis-docs/docs/connectivity/wifi.md

 ```

-It will produce the similar output:
+It produces the output similar to this:

 ```bash